aimms/how-to/Articles/310/310-gss-ui-for-specialists.rst

 #.
 Log files - those are not captured by tables, just by text editors.

 #.
-Case file, containing the contents of the sets, parameters and variables at the moment the incident was reported by the end-user.
+Case file, containing the contents of the sets, parameters, and variables at the moment the incident was reported by the end-user.

 The user interface is shown in the ``GSS Session History Management`` below: